jonathan9879/Hangman/README.md

 ## Ideas for future versions
 - The host can input words.
 (Done)
 - The host can input phrases.
-- The host can be the machine
+- The host can be the machine.
+(Done)
 - The players can input number of players and names, and this info is used to give context.
 - There is a version for kids.
 - The machine draws the hangman instead of giving the info written.
 (Done)